Texas Center for Proton Therapy Earns Gold Medal In 2017 American Council Of Engineering Companies (ACEC) Awards

 Other projects up for consideration included the Dallas Cowboys Headquarters and Training Facility, as well as the Dallas Love Field Modernization.
 Last year, the Eminent Conceptor Award went to Walter P Moore & Associates for its work on the Kyle Field redevelopment project.

 About Texas Center for Proton Therapy

 Texas Center for Proton Therapy is the North Texas region’s first proton therapy center.
 The center features latest-generation technology, including pencil-beam scanning and image-guided proton therapy, providing precise radiation treatment with the opportunity to reduce side effects.
 Texas Oncology and The US Oncology Network, supported by McKesson Specialty Health, and Baylor Health Enterprises, an affiliate of Baylor Health Care System, collaborated to develop a proton therapy facility in the Dallas-Fort Worth Metroplex.
-Opening in late 2015, the facility will provide advanced cancer treatment through Texas Oncology, an independent oncology practice and pioneer of community-based cancer care.
+Opened in 2015, the facility provides advanced cancer treatment through Texas Oncology, an independent oncology practice and pioneer of community-based cancer care.
 For more information, visit www.TexasCenterforProtonTherapy.com or call 469-513-5500.